TottAditS/KnightsNPongs/README.md

 <br>

 ## Project Info
-Knights N Pong is a Unity Engine minigame where two knights face off in a fun twist on the classic Pong concept, passing a ball between them in a medieval-themed setting.
-As a solo programmer and designer, I developed this game in 10 days to explore basic game mechanics and lay the foundation for more complex projects in the future.
+<p align="justify">Knights N Pong is a Unity Engine minigame where two knights face off in a fun twist on the classic Pong concept, passing a ball between them in a medieval-themed setting.
+As a solo programmer and designer, I developed this game in 10 days to explore basic game mechanics and lay the foundation for more complex projects in the future.</p>
 <br>

 ## Meet Me